-During the years ended June 30, 2023 and 2022, the Federation recorded bad debt (recovery) of approximately \$(12,000) and \$(200,000), respectively, on campaign pledges receivable.
+During the years ended June 30, 2024 and 2023, the Federation recorded bad debt expense (recovery) of approximately \$(34,000) and \$180,000, respectively related to endowment pledges receivable.

-Annual campaign, priority fund pledges and endowment campaign receivable with payment terms in excess of one year have been discounted using a market rate of interest (approximately 4.28% and 3.11% as of June 30, 2023 and 2022, respectively) to reflect their estimated present value.
+Annual campaign, priority fund pledges and endowment campaign receivable with payment terms in excess of one year have been discounted using a market rate of interest (approximately 4.55% and 4.28% as of June 30, 2024 and 2023, respectively) to reflect their estimated present value.
 Annual campaign, priority fund, and capital campaign pledges receivable are unsecured and are primarily from South Florida residents.